sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 451/PHIL 451.md

 		- Anti-physicalists can still think all particulars are physical; all particulars are physical, and some have nonphysical properties (*Property dualist* view, of many contemporary dualists - in contrast with Descartes' dualism)
 - **Type-Identity Physicalism**: Properties
 	- Every property of an object is a physical property
+	- J.C.C.
+Smart, 'Sensations and Brain Properties'; the mental property of feeling something, thinking something, is the same as certain physical properties of the brain
 	-